Are you planning a vacation in Langkawi, Malaysia? Great choice, you’re in for a great adventure!

 Here are some great local dishes you will want to try:

-- Laksa – a soup you can also find in Singapore, but the Langkawi version includes fresh thick handmade noodles with a spicy broth of seafood and a hard-boiled egg.
+- Laksa – is a soup you can also find in Singapore, but the Langkawi version includes fresh thick handmade noodles with a spicy broth of seafood and a hard-boiled egg.
 You can find laksa almost everywhere, the most interesting spot locals and visitors recommend is right across from the airport!

 - Squid – you can get fresh squid right at the island bay or basically anywhere else around the island.
 The best way to eat it is breaded and fried with chips and with a side of sweet and sour sauce.